dscripps/qpp-wiki/Home.md

 library container `std::vector<>`, instantiated accordingly.

-Although there are many available quantum computing libraries/simulators written in various programming languages, see [@QCsims] for a comprehensive list, I hope what makes [Quantum++](https://github.com/vsoftco/qpp) different is the ease of use, portability and high performance.
+Although there are many available quantum computing libraries/simulators written in various programming languages, see [1] for a comprehensive list, I hope what makes [Quantum++](https://github.com/vsoftco/qpp) different is the ease of use, portability and high performance.
 The library is not restricted to